mfaani/mfaani/content/posts/interviewing/how-to-think-recursively.md

     - The _previous actions_ you took, e.g. Jumped 2, then jumped 3.
 Your helper function should take that as an array of previous jumps `[2,3]`
     - The _sum_ of previous jumps, e.g. jumped 8.
 You could have jumped 5 through jumping either (5) or (1,1,3) or (4,1) or (1,4) or (2,1,1,1) etc. But all you need to pass is the sum of your jumps as `8`.
     - Other sophisticated problems may require you to pass more complex variables down your path.
 ## Under what conditions do I stop tree traversal?
-What do I return (or do i.e. if I was writing it using a Void function) in those cases?
+What do I return (or do — in case of a Void function)?

+### Jump StairCase
 Under what condition(s) does your tree not grow / hit a leaf / end a path / terminate progression return something that's not recursive itself.
 Example:
 - End if reached the top of the stairs.
 Or end if you jumped passed the targeted stair.
-- If you were solving a grid problem which is more or less the same problem like the climbing stairs, but only in 2D, then you'd end if: you reached the other end of a 2D grid.
-Or end if you went outside the grid.
-Try to come up with logic for this.
 Example:

 ```swift
 if totalJumpSum == targetSum { return 1 }